-However, the real advantage comes from Nevada's SilverFlume portal, which processes applications within one business day compared to 1-2 weeks for paper submissions.
-Don't forget the $350 annual renewal that's due by the last day of your LLC's anniversary month.
+However, the real advantage comes from Nevada's SilverFlume portal, which is widely cited as processing applications within one business day compared to an estimated one to two weeks for paper submissions (though the Nevada SOS has not published an official processing time commitment for either method).
+Don't forget the $350 annual renewal that's due by the last day of your LLC's anniversary month, as specified under NRS § 86.263.

 Here's every possible charge you'll encounter when filing your Nevada LLC, broken down by method and processing speed.

 Nevada lands at the higher end for initial formation costs among its neighbors.
-The $425 formation fee seems steep compared to neighboring states like Utah ($54), Arizona ($50-$85), and Idaho ($100).
+The $425 formation fee seems steep compared to neighboring states like Utah ($54, per the Utah Department of Commerce fee schedule), Arizona ($50 to $85, per the AZCC fee schedule), and Idaho ($100 electronic, per the Idaho SOS).
 When you're just getting started, Nevada is definitely more expensive than the surrounding states.

 The ongoing costs tell a different story.
-Nevada's annual fees total $350 for LLC maintenance, while California imposes an $800 franchise tax regardless of revenue.
-However, Utah asks for just $18 annually, and Arizona charges nothing for most domestic LLCs.
-Idaho's annual report carries no state fee, but you must still file to stay active.
+Nevada's annual fees total $350 for LLC maintenance, while California imposes an $800 minimum franchise tax regardless of revenue, as confirmed on FTB Form 3522.
+However, Utah asks for just $18 annually, and Arizona charges nothing for most domestic LLCs according to ARS § 29-3213.
+Idaho's annual report requirements should be verified directly with the Idaho Secretary of State for the most current filing obligations.

 So why do founders still choose Nevada?
-Access to zero state income tax, strong asset-protection laws, no franchise tax, and private member records offset the higher price for many business owners.
+Access to zero state income tax (rooted in the Nevada Constitution, Article 10), strong asset-protection laws, no franchise tax on LLCs, and private member records offset the higher price for many business owners.
+In a manager-managed LLC, only the manager's name is required on the Articles of Organization under NRS 86.161, which can help keep individual members off the public record.
 When these benefits align with your business structure, the extra few hundred dollars feels more like an investment than an expense.

 The $425 state filing fee gets your Nevada LLC registered, but several optional charges can increase your total cost.
 Knowing when each one matters helps you budget accurately and avoid paying for speed you don't need.